 TGaz Editor: add a new paragraph in section 11.22.6.3.1 Range Measurement Negotiation

-An ISTA and an RSTA may activate a phase shift feedback mode of the non-TB ranging and TB ranging protocol.
+An ISTA and an RSTA may negotiate a phase shift feedback mode of the non-TB ranging and TB ranging protocol, for either the RSTA-to-ISTA LMR and/or ISTA-to-RSTA LMR.
 In this case, instead of the TOA t2 of the UL NDP, the RSTA-to-ISTA LMR carries the phase shift tp2 of UL NDP.
-If the ISTA-to-RSTA LMR is negotiated between ISTA and RSTA, instead of the TOA t4 of the DL NDP, the ISTA-to-RSTA LMR carries phase shift tp4 of DL NDP.
+For the ISTA-to-RSTA LMR, instead of the TOA t4 of the DL NDP, the ISTA-to-RSTA LMR carries phase shift tp4 of DL NDP.
 The ISTA and RSTA can use equations (11-xx) and (11-yy) to derive the RTT.

 An RSTA in which dot11PhaseShiftFeedbackImplemented is true shall set the Phase Shift Feedback Support field in the Extended Capabilities element to 1.
-An ISTA which is willing to share the ISTA-to-RSTA LMR with RSTA and in which dot11PhaseShiftFeedbackImplemented is true shall set the ISTA-to-RSTA Phase Shift Feedback field to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame.
+An ISTA which has set the ISTA-to-RSTA LMR feedback field to 1 and which is capable to send LMR carrying phase shift feedback shall set the ISTA-to-RSTA Phase Shift Feedback field to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to indicate the ISTA’s capability.

-When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element that it transmits, an ISTA with dot11PhaseShiftFeedbackImplemented equal to true may set the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to 1 to activate a RSTA-to-ISTA phase shift feedback mode between the ISTA and the RSTA.
-In this case the RSTA shall carry the phase shift tp2 of UL NDP in the RSTA-to-ISTA LMR.
+When an RSTA has set the Phase Shift Feedback Support field to 1 in the Extended Capabilities element that it transmits, an ISTA may set the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement Request frame to 1 to activate a RSTA-to-ISTA phase shift feedback mode between the ISTA and the RSTA.
+The RSTA may set the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1 to confirm a RSTA-to-ISTA phase shift feedback.
+When the RSTA sets the RSTA-to-ISTA Phase Shift Feedback subfield in the Ranging Parameter field in an initial Fine Timing Measurement frame to 1, the RSTA shall carry the phase shift tp2 of UL NDP in the RSTA-to-ISTA LMR.

-When an ISTA has set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame it transmits, an RSTA with dot11PhaseShiftFeedbackImplemented equal to true may set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement frame to activate a ISTA-to-RSTA phase shift feedback mode between the ISTA and the RSTA.
-In this case the ISTA shall carry the phase shift tp4 of DL NDP in the ISTA-to-RSTA LMR.
+When an ISTA has set the ISTA-to-RSTA LMR feedback field to 1 and has set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement Request frame it transmits, an RSTA may set the ISTA-to-RSTA Phase Shift Feedback subfield to 1 in the Ranging Parameter field in an initial Fine Timing Measurement frame to activate a ISTA-to-RSTA phase shift feedback mode between the ISTA and the RSTA.
+Otherwise, RSTA shall set ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter filed of an initial Fine Timing Measurement frame to 0.
+When RSTA sets ISTA-to-RSTA Phase Shift Feedback subfield in the ranging parameter filed of an initial Fine Timing Measurement frame to 1, the ISTA shall carry the phase shift tp4 of DL NDP in the ISTA-to-RSTA LMR.

 TGaz Editor: add a new paragraph at the end of section 11.22.6.4.3.4 TB Ranging Measurement Reporting Part